 Gelsey Bell is a singer, a songwriter, and a scholar.
 She has been described by the New York Times as the “future of experimental vocalism,” an “imaginative,” “brandy-voiced,” “winning soprano,” whose performance of her own music is “virtuosic” and “glorious noise.”
-She performs regularly as an experimental vocalist, culling from a wide range of techniques and styles to create her own performance works, to literally voice those of contemporary composers, and to explore improvisation.
+She performs regularly as an vocalist and multi-instrumentalist, culling from a wide range of techniques and styles to create her own performance works, to literally voice those of contemporary composers, and to explore improvisation.

-Gelsey is a core member of experimental music ensemble thingNY and performance collective Varispeed.
+Gelsey is a core member of new music ensemble thingNY and performance collective Varispeed.
 With thingNY, she has collaboratively written and arranged music for multiple projects including This Takes Place Close By, IN HOUSE, TIME: A Complete Explanation in Three Parts, and the many SPAM extravaganzas.
 She has also performed in Vinko Globokar’s Un Jour Comme Une Autre, Paul Pinto’s minis, and Erin Roger’s Trajectories and Chronolinea.
 As a founding member of Varispeed, Gelsey collaboratively arranged and performed in their critically acclaimed adaptation of Robert Ashley’s Perfect Lives and John Cage’s Empty Words.
 She has also taken the lead in arranging their three-person rendition of Robert Ashley’s “Love is a Good Example” and Kenneth Gaburo’s Maledetto.

-Gelsey has also had the honor to have worked with a wide range of performance creators from various corners of experimental art, including composer Robert Ashley, in his final opera, CRASH, in a part that was written for her, and the revival of That Morning Thing; composer Dave Malloy, originating the role Princess Mary in Natasha, Pierre, and the Great Comet of 1812 (on its way to Broadway in fall 2016), and as a co-arranger and Pearl in Ghost Quartet; visual artist Matthew Barney and composer Jonathan Bepler, as a soprano in the Wake Ensemble in The River of Fundament; composer Kate Soper, in her opera Here Be Sirens; composer John King, alongside Joan La Barbara in his Micro-Operas, as well as Impropera; with Fast Forward and Chris Cochrane, in their band the Chutneys; choreographer Yasuko Yokoshi, for BELL; composers Rick Burkhardt and Brendan Connelly and the Theatre of a Two-Headed Calf, for their opera You, My Mother; in various projects with composer and fiddler Cleek Schrey, for their collaboratively written Locker Room Duet; composer Miguel Frasconi, for his Sun Studies, which she performed with vocalist Joan La Barbara, and various improvisational projects; Avant Media, for various performances of the music of John Cage; Panoply Performance Lab, for the recording of their opera Institute_Institut; composer Tom Swafford, who she worked with to develop “This is the Real Me”; composer Jay Vilnai, for his recording of Shakespeare Songs; among many others.
+Gelsey has also had the honor to have worked with a wide range of performance creators as a vocalist and multi-instrumentalist, including composer Robert Ashley, in his final opera, CRASH, in a part that was written for her, and the revival of That Morning Thing; composer Dave Malloy, originating the role Princess Mary in Natasha, Pierre, and the Great Comet of 1812 (on its way to Broadway in fall 2016), and as a co-arranger and Pearl in Ghost Quartet; visual artist Matthew Barney and composer Jonathan Bepler, as part of the vocal trio in the Wake Ensemble in The River of Fundament; composer Kate Soper, in her opera Here Be Sirens; composer John King, alongside Joan La Barbara in his Micro-Operas, as well as Impropera; with Fast Forward and Chris Cochrane, in their band the Chutneys; choreographer Yasuko Yokoshi, for BELL; composers Rick Burkhardt and Brendan Connelly and the Theatre of a Two-Headed Calf, for their opera You, My Mother; in various projects with composer and fiddler Cleek Schrey, as well as composer and glass player Miguel Frasconi; composer Anthony Gatto and sculpture Chris Larsen in their opera Wise Blood; Avant Media, for various performances of the music of John Cage; Panoply Performance Lab, for the recording of their opera Institute_Institut; composer Tom Swafford, who she worked with to develop “This is the Real Me”; and composer Jay Vilnai, for his recording of Shakespeare Songs.

 In January of 2015, Gelsey received her PhD in Performance Studies from New York University.
-Her dissertation, Voice-Acts: Performance and Relationality in the Vocal Activities of the American Experimental Music Tradition, traces the stories of five experimental composers experience of composing for their own performing voices during the 1970s.
+Her dissertation, Voice-Acts: Performance and Relationality in the Vocal Activities of the American Experimental Music Tradition, traces the stories of five experimental composers writing music for their own performing voices during the 1970s.
 She was awarded the Monroe Lippman Memorial Prize for her dissertation and the 2012 NYU Stefanos Tsigrimanis Artistic Scholar Award.
-She has published articles in such journals as Tempo, TDR/The Drama Review, The Journal of Interdisciplinary Voice Studies, and Movement Research Performance Journal.
+She has published articles in Tempo, TDR/The Drama Review, The Journal of Interdisciplinary Voice Studies, and Movement Research Performance Journal.
 She is the Critical Acts Co-Editor for TDR/The Drama Review and the Reviews Editor for The Journal of Interdisciplinary Voice Studies.